helidon-io/helidon/docs/modules/data-jdbc/data-jdbc.md

 ## Overview

-Helidon Data JDBC is a Helidon Data provider that executes SQL defined by application using Java Database Connectivity (JDBC) APIs.
-It binds parameters, maps results, and manages the JDBC resources for each operation.
+Helidon Data JDBC executes SQL that your application defines through Java Database Connectivity (JDBC) APIs.
+It binds parameters, maps results, and manages the JDBC resources used by each operation.

-For brevity, this documentation refers to the Helidon Data JDBC provider as Data JDBC.
+This document uses the shorter name Data JDBC for the provider.

 Data JDBC does not provide entity management or derive queries from repository method names.
 It supports two programming models: